tokenized/docs/intro-tokenized-protocol-asset-types.md

 When a tokenized asset is created, it includes a payload that defines the metadata that are attached to that particular token or tokens.
 The tokenized protocol is broad enough that any type of token can be developed and created.

-For the initial release of the Tokenized platform, the following 5 asset types will be available:
+For the initial release of the Tokenized protocol, the following 6 asset types will be available:

 ## 1. [COU - Coupons](../assets/cou)